 What Are Dark Pools, and How to Spot Them

 These secretive trading forums operate outside of the major exchanges.
 They allow institutions to hide big trades from speculators and coat-tail investors.
 But in truth, they’re not completely dark.
-With the right know-how, you can spot dark pool activity.
-And you can profit handsomely from it.
+With the right know-how, you can spot dark pool activity and profit handsomely from it.

 Let’s learn more about these mysterious and powerful back rooms of the financial system…